 The world of full-frame mirrorless has only got more competitive since the Nikon Z7 has been released, but with a 45.7MP sensor, an ever-expanding lens range and an absolutely superb EVF, the Z7 is very much still worth of consideration, however you slice it.

 It is worth noting before you read our Nikon Z7 review that the Nikon Z6 is a more affordable 24-megapixel model aimed at enthusiasts, while the Z7 is the 45.7-megapixel flagship model.
-Nikon has also subsequently released the Z5, which it describes as a "catalyst camera" for those who are looking to take their first steps into full-frame, and the Z50, which is the first APS-C member of the family, designed for slick social shooting.
+Nikon has also subsequently released the Z5, which it describes as a "catalyst camera" for those who are looking to take their first steps into full-frame, and the Z50 and Z fc, which are the first APS-C members of the family, designed for slick social shooting.

 UPDATE: Since release, the Nikon Z7 has received a few gifts in the form of firmware updates that have improved its operation and made a few tweaks to its various features and functions.
 Below we've run through a few of the major things the latest firmware updates have added for the Nikon Z7:

 • Improvements to subject-tracking AF modes.
 Subject-tracking can be activated and deactivated using the Fn buttons on the camera body, or using the Fn button on Z-mount lenses that feature one.
 Subject-tracking has been overhauled to operate in a similar manner to the 3D tracking functionality found in Nikon DSLRs.
 Hold the AF-ON button or half-press the shutter-release button to initiate tracking, and release to disengage, which will cause the camera to revert back to its initial focus point.
 Switching from auto-area AF display to subject-selection display can also be assigned to a custom control button.
 Face- and eye-detection do not work in subject-tracking mode.

 • Addition of animal-detection AF mode for both stills and video.